-Amber Heard's Abuse Allegations Against Johnny Depp Supported By New Documents
+Amber Heard's Abuse Allegations Against Johnny Depp Supported by New Documents

 The documents say, “TMG is informed and believes that Depp knew full well that the text messages were genuine, but pressured and berated his assistant to falsely challenge the texts publicly.”

-During the divorce proceedings, Depp’s attorneys were dissmissive of the claims, saying “Amber wants to maintain the media’s attention and thereby preserve her own fleeting relevance.”
+During the divorce proceedings, Depp’s attorneys were dismissive of the claims, saying, “Amber wants to maintain the media’s attention and thereby preserve her own fleeting relevance.”

 The divorce proceeds featured a ton of twists and turns, including a video of Depp freaking out on Heard and a ton of squabbling over the monetary settlement.
 Heard said she would be donating the settlement to charity if received.